Alexander Technique Center

 Benefits of this learning process can include easier, freer and more comfortable movement, relief from chronic pain and excess tension, improved posture and alignment, greater self-awareness and enhanced mindfulness in everyday life, balanced muscular use, healthier and easier breathing, increased energy and strength, improved balance, a sense of well-being and calm, and, most importantly, the development of skills that can be used to change habits that interfere with optimal functioning, including habits that cause undue stress and strain.
 The fundamental improvement in the reliability of sensory awareness and appreciation that occurs with Alexander Technique lessons can be very helpful in aiding the healing of current injuries and lessen the risk of future injuries and chronic pain problems.
 This improvement in sensory appreciation and awareness can also have positive, significant effects on a wide range of behaviors and skills, including the ability to learn.
 In addition, the Alexander Technique is used by performing artists to enhance performing techniques.

-See British Medical Journal Study: Alexander Technique lessons with STAT-certified Alexander Teachers provide significant long-term benefit for patients with back pain.
+See British Medical Journal Study: In-person Alexander Technique lessons with STAT-certified Alexander Teachers provide significant long-term benefit for patients with back pain.
 Video.

 Alexander Technique Testimonials